nextcloud/bookmarks/API.md

 - (optional) `search[]`: An array of words to search for in the following columns `url`, `title`, `description`
 - (optional) `user`: Instead of returning the bookmarks of the current user, return the public bookmarks of the user passed as this parameter.
 - (optional) `folder`: Only return bookmarks that are direct children of the folder with the passed ID.
 The root folder has id `-1`.
+- (optional) `url`: Only return bookmarks with this URL.
+This will only ever return just one bookmark or none, because the app doesn't store duplicates.
+Thus, with this parameter you can test whether a URL exists in the user's bookmarks.

 Example: